bokw/8_Week_SQL_Challenge/Case study #1 - Danny's Diner/README.md

 |A          |           2|         25|
 |B          |           3|         40|

+Before they became a member customer A had placed 2 orders and spent 25 monetary units, customer B - 3 orders and 40 monetary units.

 ### 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
 ```SQL
 SELECT